 - a.
 Financing granted to related parties financed by borrowings - b.
 Financing granted to related parties financed by equity - c.
 Financing obtained from related parties to the extent it is used in the business - d.
-Low Value Adding Services ("LVAS") (received or provided).

-may elect to apply the Simplification Measures (safe harbor rates) for the pricing of the said Controlled Transactions.
+Low Value Adding Services ("LVAS") (received or provided). may elect to apply the Simplification Measures (safe harbor rates) for the pricing of the said Controlled Transactions.

-It is important to note, that the above Simplification Measures (safe harbor rates) cannot be applied, if the (arm's length) value of all the financial transactions (for application of measures (a)-(c)) or all services transactions (for application of measure (d)) of the taxable person exceed €750,000 p.a. in aggregate per category.
+It is important to note, that the above Simplification Measures (safe harbor rates) cannot be applied, if the (arm's length) value exceed EUR 5 million per annum in aggregate for controlled transactions falling under the category of financial transactions or EUR 1 million per annum in aggregate for all services transactions.